xmos/fwk_voice/modules/lib_vnr/python/utils/xformer/README.rst

 Integrating a TensorFlow Lite model into the VNR module
 =======================================================

 This document describes the process for integrating a TensorFlow Lite model into the VNR module.
-Starting with an unoptimised model, follow the steps below to optimise it for XCORE by running it through the xformer and integrate it to the VNR module.
+Starting with an unoptimised model, follow the steps below to optimise it for XCORE by running it through the `xmos-ai-tools <https://pypi.org/project/xmos-ai-tools/>`_ xformer and integrate it into the VNR module.

 1. Use the xformer to optimise the model for XCORE architecture.

 2. Generate C source files `vnr_model_data.c <https://github.com/xmos/sw_avona/blob/develop/modules/lib_vnr/src/inference/model/vnr_model_data.c>`_ and `vnr_model_data.h <https://github.com/xmos/sw_avona/blob/develop/modules/lib_vnr/src/inference/model/vnr_model_data.h>`_ that contains the optimised model as a char array.

-3. Update the `vnr_tensor_arena_size.h <https://github.com/xmos/sw_avona/blob/develop/modules/lib_vnr/api/inference/vnr_tensor_arena_size.h>`_ the tensor arena scratch memory requirement for the optimised model.
+3. Update the tensor arena scratch memory requirement for the new model in `vnr_tensor_arena_size.h <https://github.com/xmos/sw_avona/blob/develop/modules/lib_vnr/api/inference/vnr_tensor_arena_size.h>`_.

-4. Update the `vnr_quant_spec_defines.h <https://github.com/xmos/sw_avona/blob/develop/modules/lib_vnr/api/inference/vnr_quant_spec_defines.h>`_ quantisation and dequantisation spec parameters for the model.
+4. Update the TensorFlow Lite 8-bit quantization spec for the new model in `vnr_quant_spec_defines.h <https://github.com/xmos/sw_avona/blob/develop/modules/lib_vnr/api/inference/vnr_quant_spec_defines.h>`_.

 5. Call lib_tflite_micro functions to register all required operators with the lib_tflite_micro MicroOpResolver.